moose-c/CopernicusModelAtlas/Readme.md

 Now Openshift can be inspected and local changes can be pushed to the platform

 ## Inspecting api
-execute 'oc logs.bat api' from oc-setup
+execute 'logs.bat api' from oc-setup
 Now, any requests made to the api can be seen in real time

 ## Inspecting database
-execute 'oc exec.bat pg' from oc-setup execute 'psql'
+execute 'exec.bat pg' from oc-setup execute 'psql'
 You are now in the database, execute '\d models' or 'select modelname from models;' or whatever is of interest